|Dates / Deadlines:|

 Most students purchase UK cell phones with a pay-as-you-go plan.
 The Resident Director will have suggestions and will have allocated time for purchasing very affordable UK/International pay-as-you-go phones upon arrival.

 Dickinson scholarships and aid applies to all Dickinson and Dickinson partner programs; Dickinson does not offer additional scholarships for study abroad.
-Click here for more information on other scholarships designed to support study abroad.
+For more information, please visit our Scholarships for Global Study page.

 There is a University Medical Centre on campus.
-Generally, medical care is free to full year students, although a small co-payment is required for prescriptions or services that are not medically necessary.
-Students studying for a semester will be required to pay for their visits to the medical center and obtain reimbursement from their insurance carrier.
+Generally, medical care is free to full year students, through the National Health Service (NHS), although a small co-payment is required for prescriptions or services that are not medically necessary.
+Students studying for a semester will be required to pay for their visits to the medical centre and obtain reimbursement from their insurance carrier.

-Based on student feedback, you should plan to pay about 20GBP for a visit to the medical center for a routine medical issue.
+Based on student feedback, you should plan to pay about 20GBP for a visit to the medical centre for a routine medical issue.

-You will be housed in “The Village”, co-ed university housing which consists of fully furnished, single rooms with private baths.
+During the first few weeks in London, you will be housed in a hotel in downtown London.
+Typically, The Ridgemount Hotel is used for accommodations.
+You will live in shared accommodations.
+At UEA, you will be housed in “The Village”, co-ed university housing which consists of fully furnished, single rooms with private baths.
 Twelve students live on each floor and each floor contains a kitchen that includes a cupboard, refrigerator, freezer, stove, microwave, and grill.

-Your residence hall caters to international students and first years (or “freshers”).
-You can read more about the Village in UEA’s Accommodation Guide.
+In London, you will live with Dickinson students.
+At UEA, your residence hall caters to international students and first years (or “freshers”).
+You can read more about the The VIllage on UEA's website.

 Mechanisms exist to trade rooms with other students if you still wish to change your placement after a reasonable time.
 Most students settle in, make friends, and stay where they are originally placed.